 The Sector Plan (PDF, 224KB) shows all Apprenticeship Standard (Trailblazer) activity across Construction and the Built Environment.

 The first section shows a summary of the report plus a table of apprenticeships that are ready for delivery and their allocated funding bands.

 The main part of the report highlights the current Construction Related Apprenticeships in Development.

 The final section gives an indication of occupations which are in the early stages of preparing for Apprenticeship development activity.

 If you have any questions about this report please contact us on standards.qualifications or visit the Have your Say page.

 CITB Apprenticeships (Frameworks)

 Framework definition as defined by the Construction Industry:

 An apprenticeship in construction is a form of vocational training whereby the apprentice follows a ConstructionSkills' approved framework to develop skills and knowledge and who would then demonstrate and evidence their application in a construction environment.
 In order to complete a Construction Apprenticeship the apprentice must have been employed during the apprenticeship, have evidenced competence in the specified range of vocational skills and have an employed status at the time of completion.

-Apprenticeship framework for - Intermediate (Level 2) and Advanced (Level 3) and Higher Apprenticeship (Level 4 and above) in:
+Apprenticeship framework for - Intermediate (Level 2), Advanced (Level 3), Technical (Level 3) and Higher Apprenticeship (Level 4 and above) in: